EPR Programs in Canada: Regulations, Reporting & Compliance

 We combine deep technical expertise with a collaborative mindset.
 We take the time to understand your priorities, challenges, and organizational context.
 We then deliver smart, practical solutions that address what matters most to you and your stakeholders.

-Gain a solid understanding of the complex regulatory programs that affect your business and navigate changes with ease and confidence.
+Gain a solid understanding of the complex extended producer responsibility laws that affect your business and navigate changes with ease and confidence.
 By proactively managing environmental impact, you will reduce the risk of fines, delays, and reputational damage.

 Manage all your environmental stewardship and extended producer responsibility (EPR) requirements in accordance with rules and regulations.
 This includes packaging, battery, tire, HSP and WEEE among other compliance programs.
 Proactive stewardship keeps you compliant, reduces legal risk, and positions you as a leader in your industry.